Legionella maioricensis

 Legionella maioricensis is a rod-shaped (typical for Legionella) bacterium belonging to the genus Legionella.
 It has a thin cell wall, is motile — can move using flagella and It needs L-cysteine for growth — a hallmark of Legionella species.

 It was first isolated from the hot water distribution systems of a hospital and a shopping center during routine sampling.
-Researchers isolated two Legionella-like strains (HCPI-6ᵀ and EUR-108).
+Researchers isolated two Legionella-like strains (HCPI-6^{T} and EUR-108).
 They have been characterized phenotypically, biochemically and genomically in terms of DNA relatedness.
 Both strains exhibited biochemical phenotypic profiles typical of Legionella species.

 Use of comparative genome sequence-based analyses (ANI - Average Nucleotide Identity and dDDH digital DNA–DNA Hybridization) which are genomic comparison tools and measure how similar the DNA of one organism is to another, demonstrated that the strains represent a new species of the genus Legionella.
 The strains are sufficiently different from all previously known Legionella species and represent the novel species, Legionella maioricensis.